 Our weather has been a little crazy.
 Overall, December was fairly warm, then January hit and along came a major cold snap.
 Yesterday, it warmed up to the forties and rained all day.

 Needless to say, I’ve been spending a lot of time inside where it’s warm, dry, and cozy.
 In addition to making me want to snuggle under a blanket, this weather also makes me crave comfort food.
 Of course, I’m still trying to balance out my diet after an over-indulgent holiday season, so that can be tricky.

 These Moroccan-Spiced Vegetarian Cabbage Rolls are just what I’ve been craving!
 They’re healthy, delicious, and perfectly comforting on a cold winter day.

 Traditionally, most cabbage rolls are meat filled.
 Just do a little Google search, and you’ll see what I mean.
-I love experimenting with flavors, so I decided to give my version a spicy, vegetarian twist.
+I love experimenting with flavors though, so I decided it was time to give the classic cabbage roll a spicy, vegetarian twist.

 There are a few steps involved in this recipe, but don’t be intimidated.
 They’re all really easy.

 You’ll start by cooking a batch of quinoa seasoned with Moroccan-inspired spices: cumin, cinnamon, cayenne, and turmeric.
 You will love these flavors!
 I finished the quinoa by adding chickpeas and raisins.